-In the UK, permission for weather balloon flights is granted by the CAA, to get permission you need to fill in this form and send it to them at least 28 days in advance (even earlier if possible) with a photocopy of an OS Map with the launch site marked.
+In the UK, permission for weather balloon flights is granted by the CAA, to get permission you need to fill in this CAA Permit Request at least 28 days in advance (even earlier if possible).
+To fill in the application you will need the latitude & longitude of the launch site, which you can get from Google Maps.
 Due to the changeable UK weather it is worth applying for a 'window' of possible launch times - such as a couple of weekends.

 The CAA will send you a permit document if you have been granted permission to launch - it normally contains some form of co-ordination instructions with a local airfield that need to be followed before launch.
 You must be in receipt of a Permit before you can launch.